Prozilla/CHRISS/README.md

 # CHRISS

-CHRISS is a computerised, humanoid, real-time & intelligent support system with a couple cool features like analysing sentences, simulating human emotions, and much more!
+CHRISS is an advanced chatbot system with cool features like analysing sentences, simulating human emotions, and much more!

 ## Installing
 ```